luciebinder/diler-digital-literacy-new/_sources/content/writing/scientific_paper.md

 > - some or all aspects can be **continuously improved**
 > - **rewriting is often faster** than cumbersome editing

-It's important to always check if further work is necessary to find violations of good writing; you can use the table below as a checklist for this purpose.
+It's important to always check if further work is necessary to find violations of good writing; If some of the points below are true for your paper, just go back to the linked rules to improve your paper (the checklist is based on the paper by [Mensh & Kording](https://doi.org/10.1371/journal.pcbi.1005619)).

+- [ ] Readers cannot give a 1-sentence summary. [(rule 1)](https://luciebinder.github.io/diler-digital-literacy-new/content/writing/scientific_paper.html#focus-your-paper-on-a-central-contribution-which-you-communicate-in-the-title)
+- [ ] Readers don't "get" the paper. [(rule 2)](https://luciebinder.github.io/diler-digital-literacy-new/content/writing/scientific_paper.html#write-for-flesh-and-blood-human-beings-who-do-not-know-your-work)
+- [ ] Readers ask why something matters or what it means. [(rule 3)](https://luciebinder.github.io/diler-digital-literacy-new/content/writing/scientific_paper.html#stick-to-the-context-content-conclusion-c-c-c-scheme)
+- [ ] Readers stumble on a small section of the text. [(rule 4)](https://luciebinder.github.io/diler-digital-literacy-new/content/writing/scientific_paper.html#optimize-your-logical-flow-by-avoiding-zig-zag-and-using-parallelism)
+- [ ] Readers cannot give the "elevator pitch" of your work after reading it. [(rule 5)](https://luciebinder.github.io/diler-digital-literacy-new/content/writing/scientific_paper.html#tell-a-comp)

 Writing is further not something that is done in isolation; it is essential to **ask for input/feedback from multiple people**: